olacodes/prog-image/README.md

 The storage service allows you to store image and retrieve them.

-The following are the endpoints available
+The following are the endpoints available from the `BASE_URL: http://localhost:8000`

 | Endpoints                      | Methods     | Content Type Accept |
 | ------------------------------ | ------------|---------------------|